creikey/nuklear-cffi/README.rst

 ------------

 - cffi, a Python library.
-- pcpp, a C preprocessor written in Python.

-As such you will need a C compiler installed if you want to build the library.

-Note that at present the `pcpp` in pypi won't cut it, because in order to preprocess nuklear.h we rely on a fix that has not (as of writing) yet been integrated.
-You will have to install the one in my github fork.

 For the pygame integration code, `pygame` is necessary, but it's not a requirement for installation or to use the binding.